aws/aws-sdk-php/docs/migration-guide.rst

         'Body'   => 'lorem ipsum'
     ));

-  In the new SDK, the ``putObject()`` method doesn’t actually exist as a method on the client.
+  In the new SDK, the ``putObject()`` method doesn't actually exist as a method on the client.
 It is implemented using the ``__call()`` magic method of the client and acts as a shortcut to instantiate a command, execute the command, and retrieve the result.